gtri/lowendinsight/README.md

 API available at: https://hexdocs.pm/lowendinsight/readme.html#content

 This is the library piece of the puzzle.
-There is a brewing API/service interface that will expose this library to HTTP(S) POSTs.
-Stay tuned, it'll be open sourced shortly following this library.
+As mentioned above there is an HTTP API available as well.

 The library is written in Elixir.

-`mix docs` will generate static docs available locally within the project in the `docs/` subfolder.
+`mix docs` will generate static docs available locally within the repo's root, in the `docs/` subfolder.

 ### A Note about the metrics used
 * Recent commit size: This is a measure of how large the most recent commit is in relatino to the size of the codebase.
 The idea being that a large recent commit is much more likely to be bug filled than a relatively small commit.